andrewozh/devops-sandbox/website/docs/infra/k8s/articles/cluster-local-istio.md

 ## Istio

-- configurable after argocd setup
-- [ ] can i add cluster w/o istio -- yes
-- [ ] setup as helm chart
+can i add cluster w/o istio -- yes setup as helm chart -- not now

+## Patch AppChart Platform setup

+- globally configurable domain
+- how to configure easy hostname adding into configuration?
+- how to expose common applications to other clusters?

+lets say we have prometheus in common and in stage

+1. i have to add special label tp all metrics to diff em by clutter

+so i have to create a ??Gateway?? in common cluster also i have to create a Service in stage cluster
+!!! no load balancing, DIRECT ACCESS !!! -- so service do not have to be same